xdtianyu/vagrant/gitlab-runner/README.md

 PROXY_PORT="YOUR_PROXY_PORT"
 ```

-3. Run the follow commands to get start:
+3. Run the following commands to get start:

 ```
 vagrant up --provision